VISITORS'

 spruce top, with heavily flamed maple back and sides.
 The effect of the

-binding and purfling around the body top and back has been increased
+binding and purfling around the body top and back was increased

 dramatically by staining of the maple strips enclosed by the purfling.